-Many growers are re-thinking their climate risk strategies following recent disaster experiences and warnings from CSIRO/BOM that we can expect more frequent and more intense extreme weather events in coming years.
+Many growers are re-thinking their climate risk strategies following the decade of natural disasters that have affected Queensland’s horticulture industry.
+CSIRO/BOM warn that we can expect more frequent and more intense extreme weather events in coming years.

-These pages are designed to make the task of disaster preparation more do-able – providing easy access to information and resources to help you prepare for extreme weather events and recover quickly if you are impacted by a natural disaster.
+These pages are designed to make disaster preparation more do-able – providing easy access to information and resources to help you prepare for extreme weather events and recover quickly if you are impacted by a natural disaster.

 This webpage includes information you can read through, links to recorded webinars, plus useful preparation checklists and planning templates.
 These resources have been developed drawing on current literature and feedback from industry disaster recovery officers and growers who participated in “Whatever the Weather” workshops held in major horticultural production regions around Queensland during 2014.